johnwhitington/cpdf-source/cpdf.1.md

 **-error-on-malformed**

-: Do not attemp to reconstruct malformed files by any method, but exit with an error.
+: Do not attempt to reconstruct malformed files by any method, but exit with an error.

 # 2. MERGING AND SPLITTING